 "When Fascism comes to America, it will come wrapped in the flag and bearing the cross."

-It Can't Happen Here by Sinclair Lewis is a speculative fiction novel published in 1935.
+It Can't Happen Here is a speculative fiction novel written by Sinclair Lewis and published in 1935.
 In the novel, the United States succumbs to a totalitarian government headed by Berzelius "Buzz" Windrip, a charismatic politician who wins over the voters through populism and empty promises.
 With his cadre of advisors and a brutal militia of Minute Men (M.M.s), Windrip oversees a new era of poverty, oppression, and fear.
 Women and minorities are stripped of their rights, dissent is outlawed, and those who displease the government are imprisoned in concentration camps or killed.Meanwhile, a New England newspaper publisher named Doremus Jessop watches these developments in horror.
 Doremus is torn between his own safety and the safety of his family, and his moral responsibility to speak out against the regime.
 After one of Windrip's advisors murders two innocent men in a drunken rage, Doremus is galvanized into using his voice.

 Bilingual Bonus: When Doremus asks Lorinda about translating German, she replies that the only German she knows is a phrase Buck taught her: "God bless you" (Verfluchter Schweinehund).
 Verfluchter Schweinehund actually means "damned pig-dog".